jianyuhu/jyhu.github.io/_pages/about.md

 My research interests are in stochatic dynamical systems, probability and their applications in scientific computing.
 My current research focuses on learning dynamics from data.
 I am interested in the following topics:

-* Statistics and machine learning, learning theory
+* Interaction of geometry, stochasticity and machine learning
-* Inverse problems, regularization
+* Learning theory of kernel method and deep learning
 * Dynamics for stochastic dynamical systems
-* Malliavin calculus, Stein's method, and stochastic PDEs